nazunalika/linux-guide-and-hints/source/centos/freeipa.rst

 .. code-block:: bash

-   # If you are using IPA's ID ranges, use ipa-ad-trust.
+   # If you are using POSIX ID, use ipa-ad-trust-posix.
-   % ipa trust-add --type=ad ad.example.com --range-type=ipa-ad-trust-posix --two-way=true --admin adminaccount --password
+   % ipa trust-add --type=ad ad.example.com --range-type=ipa-ad-trust --two-way=true --admin adminaccount --password

 Once the trust is up, verify it.